 |power supply||3 V||3/5 V||3 V||5 V||3 V||5 V||5 V||5 V|

-On the market, EPDs are commonly used in a few niches.
-Although the consumers usually associate e-paper displays with e-readers, they can also notice them while shopping (e-paper price tags on the shelves) or traveling (e-paper timetables on the stops/platforms).
-Moreover, EPDs can also be used as advertising media – check out, e.g., AB1024-EGA, a variant of ACeP (Advanced Color ePaper), which provides images of seven colors: white, black, red, yellow, blue, green, and orange (learn more about color e-paper displays by E Ink).
+There are niches in the market where e-paper displays are commonly used – consumers most often associate them with e-readers, although they may also come across them, such as when shopping (e-paper price tags on store shelves) or traveling (e-paper timetables at stations/stops).
+It is also possible to use e-paper displays as advertising media – here it will work, among others.
+AB1024-EGA model, which is a variant developed on the basis of ACeP (Advanced Color e-Paper) technology, on which seven colors are possible: black, white, red, yellow, blue, green and orange (learn more about color e-paper displays from E Inka).

 |active area||27.96 x 27.96 mm||66.9 x 29.06 mm||114.90 x 85.80 mm||118.64 x 158.18 mm||270.40 x 202.80 mm||691.20 x 388.80mm||270.40 x 202.80 mm|